 The preparation process of the Interreg Europe programme started in December 2019 in Helsinki with the setting up of a Programming Committee (PC) with the specific task to prepare the interregional cooperation programme for the 2021-2027 period.
 The PC was composed of up to three representatives per Partner State (27 EU Member States, Norway and Switzerland).
 Where applicable, these representatives came from both national and regional levels of the States represented to ensure efficiency and broad representation, in coherence with their administrative system and institutional organisation.
 The European Commission participated in an advisory capacity.
 The Committee of the Regions (CoR) was also an advisory member of the Programming Committee.

 The PC met frequently during the preparation process to discuss and decide on the subsequent steps of the programming process.
-Prior to each meeting, Partner States organised their own national consultation process in order to prepare their input to the discussions.
+Partner States followed their own arrangements in order to prepare their input to the discussions.
 Most of these meetings were organised online due to the COVID-19 crisis.

 Two online surveys, the first one on the programme structure and the second one on the actions to be supported and the target groups, were respectively launched in spring 2020 and in summer 2020.
 They were widely distributed on the national levels in order to get a feedback from all relevant national and regional key players.